 Then it hits her like her husband’s gut punch.

 GM: The commotion swiftly brings hospital staff.
-Scrub-attired nurses fall over Celia’s mother, doing things she can only pray are helpful.
-Her mom’s hand weakly grasps for hers before a nurse brusquely separates them.
+Scrub-attired nurses fall over Celia’s mother.
+They do things she can only pray are helpful.
+Her mom’s hand grasps for hers before a nurse separates them.

 “You’ll need to wait outside, ma’am.”

 Celia: Celia can only nod slowly, sliding back toward the door.

 She did this.
 She really is her father’s daughter.

 Wednesday afternoon, 7 January 2004

 GM: Life goes on in the Flores household.
 Celia hears her younger siblings crying sometimes.
 Isabel sharply admonishes them with, “Mom decided she doesn’t love us!”
 They never cry when Dad is around.
 Mom doesn’t call again.

 Or maybe because she thinks Celia doesn’t want to talk to her.

 Celia: Celia speaks to Isabel for her admonishing of the little ones.
 She points out they’re just babies and they need time, and asks the younger girl if there’s anything she needs.
 She doesn’t expect an answer from her wasp-tongued little sister, but she asks all the same.

 GM: “I’m fine, you think I’m not?” the 12-year-old replies peevishly, true to Celia’s expectations.
 “Mom’s a… mom’s a BITCH!”